BlackDogJet/Go-Asteroids/README.md

 ## 🤝 Contributing

-Go to [raylib GitHub](https://github.com/raysan5/raylib) under build and installation.
-Install the required dependencies for your platform.
+Install the dependencies for your platform from [raylib GitHub](https://github.com/raysan5/raylib) under build and installation.

 ### Clone the repo